MikeFentonNZ/Casio-calculator-picaxe-esp-datalogger-upgrade/README.md

-* Bypasses a known limitation: The FX 9750G and its relatives are notorious for their strict communication timeouts (≈ 0.1 to 1s).
+* Bypasses a known limitation: The FX 9750G and its relatives do not have an internal timer or 'WAIT' or 'DELAY' or 'PAUSE' commands to permit interval timing.
+These calculators also trigger timeout COM errors during data packet transfer if certain expected responses are delayed (≈ 0.1 to 1s).
 Normally, this prevents any long interval data logging directly over the SB-62 cable.
 Safely and reliably pausing mid RECEIVE() sidesteps one of the calculator’s biggest constraints.
 * Enables true interval logging without extra hardware: Until now, the only practical way to do timed sampling is using CLAB, which has its own clock.
 Michael's  method allows a simple sensor unit to handle timing and still communicate directly with the calculator, eliminating the need for expensive proprietary peripherals.
 * Expands the calculator’s role in experiments: In education and hobbyist science, this means the FX 9750G or FX 9860 could be used as a lightweight data logger for physics, chemistry, or environmental monitoring — something previously limited by the COM ERROR timeout.
 * Potential for open source adoption: A new tool for interfacing calculators with sensors.